FREE TOOL

 Don't translate your metadata.
 Localize it.

-ASOScan's AI writes title, subtitle, and description that read native in German, Japanese, Brazilian Portuguese, and every other market — graded by language tier, not machine-translated — and tracks your rank in every country you target.
+ASOScan's AI writes title, subtitle, and description that read native in German, Japanese, Brazilian Portuguese, and every other market, graded by language tier rather than machine-translated.
+It also tracks your rank in every country you target.

 Run a free ASO scan →